Close Menu

 Water Activities

 Beat the heat with refreshing water activities.
 Lake Powell, a vast reservoir on the Colorado River, offers boating, fishing, and swimming opportunities.
 The Verde River, flowing through Sedona, is ideal for kayaking and tubing.
 Many resorts and hotels also feature swimming pools and water parks.
-(See Also: Worst Time to Visit Spain for Beaches – Avoiding the Crowds)
+(See Also: Best Time To Visit Go?
+Island Secrets)

 Festivals and Events